radius-project/design-notes/recipe/2023-11-validate-template-path.md

 ### Design details

 ### API design (if applicable)
-N/A. We are updating an existing API to include more validation, but this won't include any public-facing or user-facing changes.
+N/A. We are updating an existing API to include more validation so this will potentially cause breaking changes if users try to run Terraform with an unsupported module source.
+However, we expect this to be the case as we're only allowing specific module sources.

 #### Validate module sources as part of the CreateOrUpdateEnvironment API endpoint